The LPI at the German Biotech Days in Leipzig – Focusing on Translation

 Excellent science and globally active companies in the fields of optics and photonics, medical technology and analytics as well as a lively start-up scene make scientific and business location Jena an innovation driver in the field of optical health technologies.

 The LPI builds on the competencies of the University Hospital and the Friedrich Schiller University as well as the Leibniz Institute of Photonic Technology (Leibniz-IPHT) and Natural Product Research and Infection Biology (Leibniz-HKI) located here.
-The four supporting institutions participate in the established research associations, DFG special research areas, the „Balance of the MicroVerse“ cluster of excellence as well as federally funded projects such as the „InfectoGnostics“ research campus, the Leibniz science campus „InfectoOptics“ and the „InfectControl2020“ consortium from the „Twenty20 Initiative“ of the Federal Ministry of Education and Research and the „Center for Sepsis and Infection Research“ (Center for Sepsis Control & Care, CSCC).
+The four supporting institutions participate in established research associations, DFG special research areas, the „Balance of the MicroVerse“ cluster of excellence as well as federally funded projects such as the „InfectoGnostics“ research campus and the „Center for Sepsis and Infection Research“ (Center for Sepsis Control & Care, CSCC).

 An initiative of the Leibniz Association in cooperation with